workstaffhq/helpcenter/docs/managers/scheduling/book.md

 You will then be able to search for specific staff using the search bar and the filters.
 Once selected, they will be added to the **Candidates** organizer.
 ![img_3.png](Images/img_3.png)

+### Selecting staff without booking them yet
+If you wish to make a list of the staff that will work on your project without booking them on any specific shift yet, you can also click on **+** in the **Candidates** organizer to add them top your list of candidates you can later book.